phan/demo/Readme.md

-# Phan in Browser (WIP)
+# Phan in Browser

 This is based on [oraoto/pib](https://oraoto.github.io/pib/)

-TODO: Set up a demo.
+[Run Phan in your browser](https://tysonandre.github.io/phan-demo/) (Requires Firefox and at least 4GB of free RAM)].

+- This uses emscripten to allow running both Phan and regular PHP scripts entirely in your browser.

 PHP Version: 7.3.7

-Firefox is recommended for a better user experience.

 ## Examples